A SHORT HISTORY OF STONEHOUSE

 This small poem is for honour to our “ Jock".

-I now add a poem that has recently been discovered in an old copy of the "Hamilton Adverstiser" from 1928.
-No info other than the poem itself. - Tom Sorbie, January 2008.
+I now add a poem was recently discovered by Local Historian John Young in an old copy of the "Hamilton Adverstiser" from 1928.
+No info other than the poem itself and the initials "H.C.". - Tom Sorbie, January 2008.

 When mornin’ breaks, baith cauld and clear